 / Girolibero / to know pack

 Having a stable and fast internet connection while traveling is essential.
-It helps us use digital maps, apps, real-time translations, and find unique places to visit.
-Staying connected also allows us to text or call home easily.
-As avid travelers, we’ve tested various connection services and here is a list of the best eSims to use in Europe and why we chose them.
+It allows us to use digital maps, apps, and real-time translations to find unique places to visit.
+Staying connected also allows us to easily text or call home.
+As avid travelers, we’ve tested various connection services, and we’ve compiled a list of the best eSIMs to use in Europe, along with our reasons for choosing them.

 How it works and where to buy it

-An eSIM (embedded SIM) is a virtual profile installed directly in your smartphone or tablet.
-Simply buy a plan online, download the profile via QR code or app, and activate it without needing to replace anything.
-Once activated, it automatically connects you to local networks, avoiding high roaming charges.
-To purchase it, you can turn to international providers before departure, such as Airalo, Maya Mobile, Nomad and Holafly, which offer plans to cover Italy and Europe.
-The advantage?
-You arrive with active connectivity and can manage everything via app, even additional top-ups remotely .
+An eSIM (embedded SIM) is a virtual profile installed directly on your smartphone or tablet.
+Simply purchase a plan online, download the profile using a QR code or an app, and activate it—no replacement necessary.
+Once activated, it automatically connects you to local networks, helping you avoid high roaming charges.
+Before departure, you can purchase a plan from international providers such as Airalo, Maya Mobile, Nomad, and Holafly, which offer plans that cover Italy and Europe.
+What’s the advantage?
+You will have active connectivity when you arrive and can manage everything via the app, including additional top-ups remotely.

 Airalo, one of the most reliable